 - Do you stop and consider that the plastic bag or take-out container is harmful to the marine life?
 It is.
 Many hatchlings that wash back along our beaches are suffering from the impacts of mistaking these single use plastics for food.
 And once eaten, it leads to malnutrition and eventual starvation.

 - When you choose to refuse single-use products, you increase the chance that our planet can recover from plastic overuse?
 Coastal Stewards commit to do our part and, together, we make a difference.

 A crucial factor in the success of Gumbo Limbo Nature Center lies in the water.
 Not in any particular creature, but in the microscopic quality of the water itself.

 In 2021, Gumbo Limbo Nature Center began having issues with the amount of oxygen contained within the water we pumped in.
 A very antiquated system left Turtle Rehab Specialists needing to supplement with extra tanks of oxygen to ensure our aquariums and turtle rehab operations would not come to a screeching halt.

 Gumbo Limbo Coastal Stewards was proud to advocate for the replacement of this dated system that is so crucial to rehabilitation success.
-While the city and parks district were unable to secure the funding to fix these pumps, GLCS was proud to rise to the occasion and cover the cost.
+While the city and parks district were unable to secure the total funds required to begin the project, GLCS was proud to rise to the occasion and help with a generous donation of $144,000 to cover the cost.